National, regional, and international project funding programs

 Samuel de Champlain Program

-The Samuel de Champlain Program is aimed at academics and research professionals at research centers and institutes in France and Quebec.
-In particular, it supports the international mobility of researchers and students involved in Franco-Quebec research projects.
+The Samuel de Champlain Program is aimed at academics and research professionals working in research centers or institutes in France and Quebec.
+In particular, it supports the international mobility of researchers and students participating in Franco-Quebec research projects.

 European funding